 - You possess a valid pistol/revolver license.

-Annual Deer Crossbow Permit (annual; $5) allows the hunter to use a crossbow during the firearms deer season only.
+An Annual Deer Crossbow Permit ($5) allows the hunter to use a crossbow during the firearms deer season only.
 The hunter must have a valid firearms deer tag and follow all Wildlife Management Unit restrictions for deer during the firearms deer season.
 Any deer taken shall be tagged with a valid firearms deer tag.

-Disabled Crossbow Permit (permanent; $10) allows the use of crossbows during any season where use of a bow and arrow is allowed.
+A Disabled Crossbow Permit (permanent; $10) allows the use of crossbows during any season where use of a bow and arrow is allowed.
 This permit must be applied for at Concord Headquarters.
 A current year hunting license is required.
 This permit does not include separate tags (all ages).
-Hunters holding a disabled crossbow permit are limited to using only a crossbow, recurve or compound bow.
-The following permanent license/permits are also available to qualified NH resident hunters: Disabled Veteran License, Paraplegic License and Hunt from a Motor Vehicle Permit.
-Visit huntnh.com for information and application forms.
+Hunters holding a disabled crossbow permit are limited to using only a crossbow, recurve, or compound bow.
+The following permanent license/permits are also available to qualified NH resident hunters: Disabled Veteran License, Paraplegic License, and Hunt from a Motor Vehicle Permit.

 Any person whose privilege to fish, hunt, trap, guide, take or land lobsters and crabs, or engage in commercial marine fishing activities is currently suspended or revoked in any other state or province is prohibited from purchasing or possessing a license for such activity in New Hampshire (RSA 214:18-b).
 It is unlawful to possess more than one of any type of regular hunting license or permit, use another person’s license or permit, allow another person to use your license or permit, or not show your license upon demand.

 Resident landowners and their minor children under the age of 16 may hunt and trap on their own land in season without a license.
-This exception does not apply to activities requiring a special license or permit (i.e. archery, muzzleloader, pheasants, turkey, etc.).
+This exception does not apply to activities requiring a special license or permit (e.g., archery, muzzleloader, pheasants, turkey).

-Children under 16 years of age do not need a regular N.H. hunting license while hunting, when accompanied by a properly licensed person 18 years of age or older.
-Minors must have a permit or license for turkey, Special Unit M deer, special archery deer, bear, nonresident muzzleloader and trapping.
+Children under 16 years of age do not need a regular New Hampshire hunting license while hunting when accompanied by a properly licensed person 18 years of age or older.
+Minors must have a permit or license for turkey, Special Unit M deer, special archery deer, bear, nonresident muzzleloader, and trapping.